GLOBAL MARKETS-Stocks rise as worries on Fed taper cool, dollar gains

 “The Fed will not start to taper until the economy is able to walk on its own, that’s a positive,” said Phil Orlando, chief equity market strategist at Federated Investors, in New York.
 “From a catalyst perspective things are calm; we’re sitting just off record highs and in the near term we’re probably fairly valued.”

-Healthcare stocks led gains, with Biogen leading the S&P higher.
-Biogen shot up 13.1 percent to $285.61 on heavy volume after it won 10 years of exclusivity protection for its multiple sclerosis drug Tecfidera from European regulators.
+Healthcare stocks led gains.
+Shares of Biogen shot up 12.9 percent to $284.96 on heavy volume after the company won 10 years of exclusivity protection for its multiple sclerosis drug Tecfidera from European regulators.

-Gilead Sciences shares rose 3.7 percent to $74.27 after European regulators recommended approval of its new drug for hepatitis C. It was the third-largest gainer on the S&P.
+Gilead Sciences shares rose 3.7 percent to $74.26 after European regulators recommended approval of its new drug for hepatitis C.

 The S&P 500 healthcare sector has gained 37.5 percent so far in 2013, making it the S&P’s best-performing sector this year.